csc-training/csc-env-eff/index.md

 ## Guidelines

-1. The course is divided into two parts and the material is organized by topics of increasing complexity -- feel free to jump to Part 2 if you know the basics already!
+1. The course is divided into two parts and the material is organized by topics of increasing complexity -- Feel free to jump to Part 2 if you know the basics already!
 2. If you're completely new to CSC and working on a command-line, start by going through the Prerequisites.
 3. In each topic, first read the slides / watch the video.
 4. Complete the tutorial(s) to make sure you’ve got the steps right.